Ruvyrom/Ruvomain-Protocole/README.md

 2.Install `jq` and `adb`: `brew install jq android-platform-tools`
 3. Run the script: `./ruvomain.sh`

-*Note: If you are on Termux, ensure you have run `termux-setup-storage` and allowed storage permissions first*

 ---
 ## 🛡️ Safety & Auditing
 Transparency is a core pillar.